Note: There is also a PDF format version of this page that is more suitable for printing.

 It is recommended that you consider trying to build a working relationship with your Personal Officer, the S.O (Senior Officer), P.O (Principle Officer) and kitchen staff if possible.
 This can make it easier to address issues arising before they reach the stage where you need to put in a complaint.

-Keep an accurate note of any applications, discussions and commitments in a diary so that if you decide to put in a complaint and/or seek help through outside organisations, you have a history of the situation.
+Keep an accurate note of any applications, discussions and commitments in a diary.
+Keeping accurate information will help if you decide to put in a complaint and/or seek the help of outside organisations.

 First try and resolve the problem by speaking to a relevant member of staff, e.g. Wing Officer or Catering Manager.
 If you are speaking to an officer who is not usually on the wing you may wish to request a meeting.